|2021 SUMMER in PARIS – FIGURE DRAWING | 4-week SPECIAL PROGRAM|

 Summer in Paris – Figure Drawing students will profit from critique and lectures by instructor M. Tobias Hall on drawing the human figure from observation, in various dry-media drawing techniques.

 Figure sessions will meet 25 hrs/week for 4 weeks.
 Individual critique or studio demonstration will be offered 5 days a week, and the studio culture will offer daily opportunities for questions, discussions and impromptu “work-in-progress” demonstrations.

 Students must enroll full-time (5 hours/day Monday-Friday afternoons 1pm-7pm), for the entire 4-week program.

 Tutor in Painting and Drawing

-Mr Hall has taught drawing and painting as an instructor and assistant instructor at Studio Escalier (2011 – present), at the Ryder Studio School (Santa Fe, NM) and privately.
+Mr Hall has taught drawing and painting as a visiting instructor and assistant instructor at Studio Escalier (2011 – present), at the Ryder Studio School (Santa Fe, NM) as well as privately.

 He was the 2009 recipient of the John F. and Anna Lee Stacey Foundation Award for Painting.
 He has been awarded two Waterway Fellowships by Studio Escalier (2007, 2009) for artistic excellence.

 M. Tobias Hall holds an MFA in Painting from the New York Academy of Art, and received his BA magna cum laude in Fine Arts (Animation) from Arizona State University.